altaga/Savera/README.md

 <img src="https://i.ibb.co/NYdwmLQ/Screenshot-20240818-135751.png" width="32%">

-En el caso de Hedera todos los tokens que querramos en nuestra wallet tendran que ser asociados desde la main wallet.
-El costo por asociacion de token es de $0.05 USD (updated 08/18/2024)
+In the case of Hedera, all the tokens that we want in our wallet will have to be associated from the main wallet.
+The cost per token association is $0.05 USD (updated 08/18/2024)

 <img src="https://i.ibb.co/Zg2ZTXX/Screenshot-20240818-153622.png" width="32%"> <img src="https://i.ibb.co/h82vz6V/Screenshot-20240818-153627.png" width="32%">